Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 - Max and Jax win the 4th round vs Aarock and Knilla and the next round is rumored to be against Harmony once again

-- Airiona tries to dig deeper into the data that he discovered but he realizes that it is encrypted.
+- Spike tries to dig deeper into the data that he discovered but he realizes that it is encrypted.
 He thinks Max might be able to help.
 They learn that in the past there was position called a cyber.coordinator

-  Airiona: You think you can come over when you have time
+  Spike: You think you can come over when you have time

   Max: sure I'll have Jax teleport me over

-  Airiona does not want Jax to come
+  Spike does not want Jax to come

   Max takes the train to visit him

-  Airiona: Max remember when ask what I was doing yesterday/last week
+  Spike: Max remember when ask what I was doing yesterday/last week

   Max: yea and you said it was nothing.
 What about it

-  Airiona(shows Max): Well I found something that might let you actually compete in the CNS.
+  Spike(shows Max): Well I found something that might let you actually compete in the CNS.
 It's blueprints for lost technology but it's encrypted.

   Max: Amazing where did you get this?

-  Airiona: It was in my father's CSD.
+  Spike: It was in my father's CSD.
 No one is supposed know about this though which is why I didn't want Jax to come

   Max: of course Jax is the last person I'd expect to keep a secret

-Max tells Airiona that he can decrypt the rest that only a Cybervator would be able to do it
+Max tells Spike that he can decrypt the rest that only a Cybervator would be able to do it

-Max tells that it is impossible but Airiona him not he he has this ancient tech he found or learned about
+Max tells that it is impossible but Spike him not he he has this ancient tech he found or learned about

-Airiona calls Max to show him ancient tech that he found and goes on about the right full place of citizens.
+Spike calls Max to show him ancient tech that he found and goes on about the right full place of citizens.

-Airiona thinks that this is the case because Max invented a type of cyber.beast that allowed Citizens to wield cyber.beast by repurposing the device originally used to control cybervators.
+Spike thinks that this is the case because Max invented a type of cyber.beast that allowed Citizens to wield cyber.beast by repurposing the device originally used to control cybervators.

-Airiona wants Max to help decrypt the data he found but Max tells that it is not possible as only a Cybervator can read it he goe to get Jax but Airiona tells him that Jax is to much of a big mouth
+Spike wants Max to help decrypt the data he found but Max tells that it is not possible as only a Cybervator can read it he goe to get Jax but Spike tells him that Jax is to much of a big mouth

 - Jax fights Aarock in cyber space who is nickname the cyber.fighter eater as he will take the cyber.beast of other cyber.fighter and eating them.

 - Cybervators start going Berserk for the first time in since Max's parents was killed by Cyber.Beast which Tomasina talks about cutting it short

-Max uses the cyber.beast that he and Airiona found to defend Jax despite the fact that Airiona told Max not to tell anyone especially Jax.
-But nows that if he does not act that Jax career will be over before it has even begun.
+Max uses the cyber.beast that he and Spike found to defend Jax despite the fact that Spike told Max not to tell anyone especially Jax.
+But knows that if he does not act that Jax career will be over before it has even begun.
 Max jumps in and holds Aarock off.

 Aarock is reminded of xenos as he watches him jump in to defend Jax and decides to test his strength.
 Aarock knows thanks to events past that being a cybervator is more than a game

 Jax is amazed by what Max was able to do.
 Max tells Jax only half of the truth.

-Airiona/Max unknowingly press a button
+Spike/Max unknowingly press a button

 On the way back a Cybervator goes Berserk turning into a Cyber.Beast for the first time in years.
-Both Max and Airiona CSD display a red alert.
+Both Max and Spike CSD display a red alert.
 With Jax the Cybervator of both no where to be found.
-Max decides to handle the Cyber.Beast his self maybe using tech Airiona found and showed Max before the story started which he was forbidden to use.
-But Airiona tells him to do it any way since there is no one else.
+Max decides to handle the Cyber.Beast his self maybe using tech Spike found and showed Max before the story started which he was forbidden to use.
+But Spike tells him to do it any way since there is no one else.

 Max holds his own but is eventually knocked out.
-While unconcious Max continues the dream from the beginning of the comic with slight variations.
+While unconscious Max continues the dream from the beginning of the comic with slight variations.
 His dream shows a Cyber.Beast attacking at the end of the tournament.
 Xenos fights the Cyber.Beast.
 Just before it kills his father he wakes up.
 Jax and/Tomasina is at the scene and he is fighting or has finished fighting the Cyber.Beast

 Jax states that he was unable to teleport or communicate.